Bonus interest savings accounts

 Introductory versus ongoing bonus rates

 There are two types of bonus savings accounts: introductory bonus offers or ongoing bonus offers.
 With an introductory bonus savings account, the bonus rate is offered for a set period of time after opening the account (usually the first 4 months).
 There are usually no conditions to meet to earn this bonus rate as it's only available for a limited time.
+After that, you'll get the standard rate and usually with no monthly conditions to meet.

-Ongoing bonus rate account instead offer bonus interest ongoing each month that you meet the account conditions.
+Ongoing bonus rate accounts instead offer bonus interest ongoing each month that you meet the account conditions.
 So while there are conditions to meet to earn the bonus interest, you can continue to earn it month after month for as long as you have the account (and meet the conditions!).

 Bonus saver accounts versus term deposits